ys112/PeerPrep/services/collaboration/README.md

 Unless otherwise specified, commands should be run in the service root.

 ### Running the service (development)
-`pnpm run dev:collaboration` : Run the dev script for this collaboration service.
+`pnpm dev` : Run the dev script for this collaboration service.

 ## Environment Variables